Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Clover logo

-With robust point-of-sale (POS) software and hardware, Clover is an excellent option for growing businesses that need to handle customer payments.
-Clover is a one-stop-shop for businesses that need credit card processing, online ordering, virtual terminals, loans and fast deposits.
-It also supports curbside transactions, custom reports, gift and loyalty cards, inventory management and customer management.
-This wide range of capabilities makes Clover one of the best POS systems for retail businesses.
+With robust point-of-sale (POS) software and hardware, Clover is an excellent option for growing businesses that need more than basic payment processing.
+Clover is a one-stop shop for businesses that need credit card processing, online ordering, virtual terminals, cash advances and fast deposits.
+It also supports curbside transactions, inventory management, gift and loyalty cards, customer tracking and custom reports.
+This wide range of capabilities makes Clover one of the best POS systems for retail businesses, as well as restaurants and other businesses that want to manage payments and daily operations from one platform.

 Clover POS System Editor's Rating: